xbmc/kodi-tv/src/content/article/kodi-matrix-19-1-release/index.md

 **Xbox specifics**

-* This version also brings 19.1 to the Xbox - while 19.0 has been in the Windows Store since launch, this was Windows-only while we found a way to adequately test the new release on Xbox.
+* This version also brings 19.1 to the Xbox - while 19.0 has been in the Microsoft Store since launch, this was Windows-only while we found a way to adequately test the new release on Xbox.
 We've fixed that now, so Xbox users will automatically upgrade from 18.9 to 19.1 if you've got auto-update enabled.
 It's worth mentioning that there's a known memory limitation - present in 18.x as well - that causes Xbox application crashes with 4k content, so please be aware.